zowe/docs-site/docs/user-guide/systemrequirements-zosmf-lite.md

 -   Mozilla Firefox ESR Version 52 or later.

-To check your web browser’s level, click **About** in the web browser.
+To check your web browser's level, click **About** in the web browser.

 ## Creating a z/OSMF nucleus on your system